geodynamics/aspect/cookbooks/prescribed_velocity_ascii_data/doc/prescribed_velocity_ascii_data.md

 During the simulation, excess heat diffuses out from the tops of the letters, and into the bases of the letters.
 The temperature gradients in the unconstrained part of the domain then generate convective flow.
-Figure&nbsp;[2] illustrates the resulting flow field.
+Figure [2] illustrates the resulting flow field.

 <figure>
 <img src="cookbooks/prescribed_velocity_ascii_data/doc/prescribed_velocity_ascii_data.png" id="fig:prescribed-velocity-ascii-data" style="width:80.0%" alt="Convective flow around the letters ASPECT, within which velocities are prescribed to be zero, as described in Section 0.0.1." /><figcaption aria-hidden="true"><em>Convective flow around the letters ASPECT, within which velocities are prescribed to be zero, as described in Section <a href="#sec:prescribed-velocities-ascii-data" data-reference-type="ref" data-reference="sec:prescribed-velocities-ascii-data">0.0.1</a>.</em></figcaption>